 ARTISTIC DIRECTOR & FOUNDER

-My early training began with the LoMastro Performing Arts Academy, Extensions Dance Company, and the scholarship program at Hubbard Street Dance Chicago.
-After high school, I moved on to the New York University Tisch School of the Arts BFA program where I graduated in 2018 with a BFA in Dance and a double minor in Sociology and the Business of Entertainment, Media, and Technology.
-While at NYU, I reinforced my dance training with several programs abroad in Israel, Ireland and Germany.
+Hailing from Chicago, Illinois, Jordan Ryder is a NYC-based Dance Artist.
+Her early training began at LoMastro Performing Arts Academy under the direction of Loren LoMastro, Extensions Dance Company under the direction of Lizzie MacKenzie, and the scholarship program at Hubbard Street Dance Chicago under the direction of Claire Bataille.
+After high school, she moved to New York to attend New York University Tisch School of the Arts where she graduated in 2018 with a BFA in Dance and a double minor in Sociology and the Business of Entertainment, Media, and Technology.
+While at NYU, Jordan performed works by Crystal Pite, Paul Taylor, Pamela Pietro, and James Martin, among others.
+She also reinforced her dance training with several programs abroad in Israel, Ireland and Germany.

-NYU’s dance syllabus places a heavy emphasis on composition and creativity, something I took full advantage of during my time there.
-I choreographed at least one piece each year and directly after graduation, continued my by immediately forming my company, RyderDance.
-Since then, I have shown work at 10+ venues in the tri-state area including the Brooklyn Botanic Garden, The Loew's Jersey Theatre, and the Martha Graham Studio Theater, to name a few.
-I was a recipient of the 2018 Eryc Taylor Dance New Choreographer Grant and most recently the 2021 Brooklyn Arts Council Foundation Grant.
-In addition to my company, I have set original works on the Eryc Taylor Dance Company, NYU Tisch Dance Summer Residency students, the dance company at Adlai E. Stevenson High School, and One Day Dance.
-My piece on the Eryc Taylor Dance Company was featured on PBS.
+After graduation, Jordan continued her choreographic endeavors by forming her company, RyderDance.
+Since then, she has shown work throughout the tri-state area at notable venues including the Brooklyn Botanic Garden, The Loew's Jersey Theatre, the Martha Graham Studio Theater, to name a few, as well as throughout the United States in cities such as Atlanta and Chicago.
+She was a recipient of the 2018 Eryc Taylor Dance New Choreographer Grant and most recently the 2021 Brooklyn Arts Council Foundation Grant.
+In addition to RyderDance, Jordan has set original works on the Eryc Taylor Dance Company, NYU Tisch Dance Summer Residency students, Fall for Fall Dance Festival freelance dancers, Melange Dance Company, and One Day Dance.
+Her piece on the Eryc Taylor Dance Company was featured on PBS.

-I am currently the Marketing and Media Coordinator at Peridance Center, and teach contemporary for The School at Peridance.
+Outside of dance, Jordan is the Marketing and Media Coordinator at Peridance Center and the Digital Marketing Coordinator for Doug Varone & Dancers.
+She also teaches contemporary for Peridance Center and The School at Peridance.

 Thank you for visiting RyderDance.com!